onymous-games/whisper-rpg/README.md

 ## Defending

+Characters start at 10 Hit Points (HP).
+When a character levels, their max HP is calculated as `BS + MS + 10`.
+In addition to HP, they start with 10 Armor Class (AC) and when they level, it is re-calculated at `BA + SA + 10`.
+Wearing Armor may increase a player's AC.
+Take this into consideration during combat.

 If an opponent rolls over your AC, they deal damage to your HP.
-Note your character's current HP.
+When this happens, note your character's current HP.

 > Note: When you are dealt damage which makes you fall at or below 0, write down the actual amount it fell below 0.